appurist/reactivator/README.md

 In particular, several functions are available in the Reactivator API for JavaScript.
 See [the API page](https://github.com/appurist/reactivator/wiki/Reactivator-API) for more.

+If you only check one other page page, take a look at the examples in [the reactive() function](https://github.com/appurist/reactivator/wiki/Reactivator-API:-reactive()) page.

 See also [the example page](https://github.com/appurist/reactivator/wiki/Summary:-Example-Usage) for a source code example, as well as the resulting [output](https://github.com/appurist/reactivator/wiki/Summary:-Example-Usage#output).

 ### WORK IN PROGRESS